jazzband/wagtailmenus/README.rst

    .. note::

-      Pages need to be published and have the `show_in_menus` checkbox checked in order to appear in menus (look under the **Promote** tab when editing pages).
+      Pages need to be published and have the :code:`show_in_menus` checkbox checked in order to appear in menus (look under the **Promote** tab when editing pages).

 #.
 Save your changes to apply them to your site.